Gim Jeong-ho

 The events surrounding Kim's death are obscure.
 Following the publication of a later version of the Daedongyeojido in 1866, Kim is not heard from again.
-The document from the Governor-General of Korea asserts that the Korean regent Daewongun, upon viewing the later version of Kim's great map, became incensed by its inclusion of details of a sensitive nature critical to national defense.
-According to the document, the Daewongun had Kim arrested and jailed and the maps had been destroyed.
+The document from the Governor-General of Korea asserts that the Korean regent Daewongun, upon viewing the later version of Kim's great map, became incensed by its inclusion of sensitive details critical to national defense.
+According to the document, the Daewongun had Kim arrested and jailed, and the maps destroyed.

 However, the original wood printing block of Daedongyeojido can still be found in the Soongsil University and also in the Korea University, contradicting the Governor-General’s document.
 Furthermore, others who helped develop the map, such as Choe Han-gi and Shin Hun, were not convicted at all.
-The Korean historical community generally believe that the document was a fabrication by the General-Government, which was under control by Japan during the Japanese colonization of Korea.
+The Korean historical community generally believe that the document was a fabrication by the General-Government, which was under the control of Japan during the Japanese colonization of Korea.

 The asteroid 95016 Kimjeongho is named in his honour.